 Akzin continued to make use of the Jewish vote even after Israel achieved statehood.
 During the 1948 elections he claimed that Dewey, the Republican candidate, had chosen to remain silent on the future US policy in the Middle East because, presumably, pro-Zionist declarations would not yield any electoral advantages.
 In his view, Dewey and his advisors had concluded that not only would a pro-Zionist position attract relatively few Jewish votes, but it might in fact alienate other voters opposed to US support for the Zionist movement.
 Akzin offered to provide Dewey with a proposal that would make it possible to integrate the question of Palestine into American foreign policy in a way that would not trigger anti-Jewish reactions.

 Akzin’s papers reveal that the unique circumstances in the United States during the second half of the 1940s made it possible for the Zionist movement, for the first time in its history, to alter the political modes of activity that had been accepted to date.
 The shock experienced by the American Jewish community after the Holocaust, American society’s willingness to contain and accept ethnic political activism, and the gradually improving socioeconomic status of US Jewry, in combination with Akzin’s efforts, made it possible to shape the Jewish vote into an effective political and public tool during the latter 1940s.
 To this one must, of course, add the charismatic leadership of Abba Hillel Silver, who strongly supported the cynical use of ethnic Jewish politics in the United States.
 Conceivably, it was precisely Akzin’s status as an immigrant observer of the American political system from the sidelines, and the realistic possibility that despite being an American citizen his stay in the United States would be brief, that enabled him to maneuver relatively freely in Washington while operating a covert system of political pressure that his American Zionist associates refrained from implementing for fear of undermining their status as US citizens.
 Thus Akzin, a refugee immigrant who had come to the United States from Europe in the late 1930s because of the existential Jewish crisis underway at the time, made an important contribution to shaping the Jewish vote in the United States into a substantial political tool, and in effect contributed to shaping the character of US Jewry as a whole.
 American Jews’ willingness to act as a united ethnic group and make use of the Jewish vote in order to change American policy had a short but highly significant lifespan.
 From a political perspective, the efforts of US Jews in the American arena contributed significantly to the feasibility of establishing a Jewish state as part of the post-World War ii political order.
-But the importance of the Jewish vote goes beyond that.
+However, the importance of the Jewish vote goes beyond that.
 The effective and successful use of ethnic politics by US Jewry and its leadership during the second half of the 1940s enhanced the sense of unity among American Jews, reinforced their ethnic identity, and contributed to the consolidation of US Jewry as an ethnic group capable of self-organization and prepared to struggle for its own cause and on behalf of non-Jewish issues with which it identified.
-In the future, in contrast to the 1940s, most American Jews will continue to follow ethnic voting patterns but the unique nature of these patterns relates to the United States and to the various worldviews of US Jews as Americans.
+In the future, in contrast to the 1940s, most American Jews will continue to follow ethnic voting patterns, but the unique nature of these patterns relates to the United States and to the various worldviews of US Jews as Americans.

 3 American Citizens as a Political Agent in the Exodus Affair